“Fuck the pretense, because it’s over…The house of cards is falling down.” -Roman Wyden

-Viviany tells you, “what’s the worst that can happen?” when you open up to her about going back to LA and showing up randomly at Rylie’s door to say hi.
+Viviany asks you, “what’s the worst that can happen?” when you open up to her about going back to LA and showing up randomly at Rylie’s door to say hi.

 “The worst is he rejects you.
 No change in your situation than if you didn’t.”